-- usbhid-ups supports various manufacturers complying to the HID Power Device Class (PDC) standard, - tripplite_usb supports various older Tripp-Lite units (with USB ProductID 0001) - bcmxcp_usb supports various Powerware units, - blazer_usb supports various manufacturers that use the Megatec / Q1 protocol. - nutdrv_qx supports various manufacturers that use the Megatec / Q protocol family.
-This is the driver slated to receive all further development in this area, it was specially designed to support many more sub-drivers and has added a lot over time, so please do try it first nowadays.
+- usbhid-ups(8) supports various manufacturers complying to the HID Power Device Class (PDC) standard, - tripplite_usb(8) supports various older Tripp-Lite units (with USB ProductID 0001) - bcmxcp_usb(8) supports various Powerware units, - blazer_usb(8) supports various manufacturers that use the Megatec / Q1 protocol. - nutdrv_qx(8) supports various manufacturers that use the wider Megatec / Q protocol family.
+This is the driver slated to receive all further development in this area, it was specially designed to support many more sub-drivers and has added a lot over time, so please do try it first nowadays. - apc_modbus(8) supports some APC branded devices built after 2010 (requires to be built against a libmodbus version with RTU USB support)

-Refer to the driver-name (8) man page for more information.
+Refer to the respective driver-name (8) man page for more information.